 Bank of China Limited, the RQFII Custodian of the Sub-Fund, rendered brokerage services for the Sub-Fund's purchases and sales of securities.
-During the years ended 31 December 2018 and 2017, the transaction details were as follows:
+During the years ended 31 December 2019 and 2018, there was no purchases and sales of securities traded through Bank of China Limited.